JinkiJung/Tasc/docs/source/basicConcept.rst

-  who [Terminus]: intelligent terminus who performs Tasc do [Action]: action should be performed follow [Instruction]: instructions guiding who before [Condition]: condition that terminates Tasc then [Flow]: scoring, corresponding feedback, and moving on to next Tasc
+  who [Terminus]: intelligent terminus who performs Tasc do [Action]: action should be performed follow [Instruction]: instructions guiding who until [Condition]: condition that terminates Tasc then [Flow]: scoring, feedback, and moving on to next Tasc

 Scenario
 ^^^^^^^^